 Blueberries are tiny fruits that pack a huge, slimming punch.
 “Sweet, juicy and delicious, at just 80 calories a cup, they’re the perfect satisfying weight loss dessert.
 A serving hits the spot squashing sweet cravings and filling you with their fiber,” say The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins’ Veggie Cure.
 Plus, research suggests that blueberries may assist in weight loss since they contain the phytochemical C3G that may increase production of both adiponectin (which enhances fat metabolism) and leptin (which suppresses appetite).
 Speaking of appetite, always be sure to avoid these 25 Foods That Make You Hungrier.

 Peace out, Brussels sprouts (J/K, we love you too).
-"Cauliflower is the trendy new 'it' veggie and can be used in so many fun ways," says Lewis.
-(At least 17 is our current count in this list of 17 Ways to Use Cauliflower!)
-"You can steam and mash it in place of regular mashed potatoes, roast it whole and slice it in 'steaks' and fire up on the grill with cumin and cilantro, or even use your blender to make it into a 'rice.'"
+“Cauliflower is the trendy new ‘it’ veggie and can be used in so many fun ways,” says Lewis.
+“You can steam and mash it in place of regular mashed potatoes, roast it whole and slice it in ‘steaks’ and fire up on the grill with cumin and cilantro, or even use your blender to make it into a ‘rice.'”

 A handful of cilantro here?
 A few leaves of basil there?
 Some mint in your detox water?
 Don’t mind if we do.
 “Because of their intense flavor, fresh herbs help make dishes even more satisfying.
 Plus, the added potent phytochemicals offer a dose of disease protection.
 Sprinkle your favorites over salads and sandwiches, in soups, stews, and bowls,” says Hever.